jonalter/github_macosx_notifications/README.md

 	> npm install
 	> node app.js

-You'll be asked once for your GitHub credentials, and a polling interval.
+You'll be asked once for your GitHub credentials, and a polling interval (in seconds).

 After that, your credentials will be stored in and read from ~/.github_notification.